nietras/nietras.github.io/_posts/2022-01-03-bendingdotnet-move-native-libraries.md

 ```

 Note that we've only had to manually pre-load the WPF native libraries, all the
 other native libraries are loaded fine without this trick.
-Hence, the
+Additionally, one
+could forego using `AddDllDirectory` and simply load the dlls directly from
+sub-directory e.g. by absolute path, but with the above approach we are leaving
+open the option of still finding the dlls in some other path.

-application now starts as expected and we can go back to hunting rebel humans.
+Hence, the application now starts as expected and we can go back to hunting
+rebel humans.

 ![Move Native Libraries Wpf App]({{ site.baseurl }}/images/2022-01-bendingdotnet-move-native-libraries-to-sub-directory/move-native-libraries-wpf-app.png)